UCL/cath-gemma/gemma_update_spring_2017.tony_self_notes.md

    * For each old cluster member:
      * Search in the `unordered_map` to find a domain equiv
      * If a domain equivalent is found:
-       * Find domain equivalent's cluster
+       * Find equivalent domain's cluster
        * Increment that cluster's counter of domain equivalents
        * If the counter has reached the target, add the cluster mapping to the list and move to the next cluster
  * Get the list of new clusters that don't have an old equiv, sort by **new cluster ordering criteria** (above)